 Setting the scene

 On 20th March I called for a National Day of Prayer, not only for the UK, but also for others who live further afield.
 A few days after it was over two friends contacted me and asked if I would do a National Prayer Day every Friday, and asked if I would continue to give some pointers each week for prayer.
 After prayer, I took up the challenge of doing just that.
-Please listen to my original video calling for prayer if you haven’t heard it already – it sets the scene for what we would want to do: https://www.youtube.com/watch?v=k_w9dLCcSOY
+Thank you for joining us.
+To read previous prayer points and encouragements – go to www.nancygoudie.com/blog/

 - Set your phone, your watch, your alarm clock or whatever to remind you to pray throughout the day.
 I would suggest praying every hour for a few minutes or for as long as you wish, but make a time that is suitable for yourself.